awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nordic.md

 1. In the navigation pane, choose **Settings**\.

-   Your AWS IoT endpoint appears in the **Endpoint** text box\.
+   Your AWS IoT endpoint appears in the **Device data endpoint** text box\.
 It should look like `1234567890123-ats.iot.us-east-1.amazonaws.com`\.
 Make a note of this endpoint\.

 1. In the navigation pane, choose **Manage**, and then choose **Things**\.
 Make a note of the AWS IoT thing name for your device\.